 Music will be utilized starting from Level 8 and above, and it should have a duration of at least 45 seconds but not exceed 90 seconds.
 However, Level 10 and Level 9 routines will not include any music.
-Starting from September 2023, boys participating in IGA competitions from Level 8 and above have the option to incorporate musical accompaniment into their floor routines.
-This is an optional choice, and athletes who choose not to have music will not receive any deductions.

 Floor music must be instrumental and must NOT contain any words or lyrics.
 It is essential that the chosen music does not violate any copyright laws.
 Music from original Disney or Cirque Du Soleil productions is not allowed.
 If an athlete's music is found to be in violation of these rules, a deduction of 1.00 will be applied to the athlete's score.